RibbleValleyTradingCo/ReelyRated-Dev/docs/VENUE-PAGES-DESIGN.md

 - Top catches at this venue:
   - Leaderboard of best catches (by weight or existing catch score).
   - Reuse existing catch card and feed grid styling.
-- Top anglers at this venue (optional/nice-to-have in v1):
+- Top anglers at this venue:
-  - Per-angler stats: username, best_weight at venue, total_catches_at_venue.
+  - Implemented: strip of anglers with avatar, username, catch_count, PB weight (visible catches only).
 - Recent catches at this venue:
   - Reverse-chronological list/grid, reusing existing catch cards/grid layout.